 But before we dive into the challenges to eCommerce logistics in Singapore during Ramadan, it helps to recap how international eCommerce deliveries work in Singapore.

 Singapore being a smaller city-state, unlike Malaysia and Indonesia, means that it’s highly urbanised and well-connected.
 When it comes to delivery, last-mile service providers tend to have good coverage of the whole country via vehicles like delivery vans.
+Last-mile delivery and international freight are also part of a larger set of delivery steps.
+To get a deeper breakdown of all the stages of the shipping process in general, do check out our B2C guide to shipping to Southeast Asia.

 For many eCommerce merchants, air freight is the transportation of choice for fast and reliable deliveries.
 International shipments usually enter Singapore via Changi International Airport (SIN).